harvester/docs/docs/rancher/cloud-provider.md

     :::

-2. Create a VM in the Harvester cluster.
+1. Create a VM in the Harvester cluster with the following settings:

   2-1.
 The VM minimum requirements are 2 vCPUs and 4GB of RAM.
 Disk space depends on different VMImage.